 Ministry of Civil Defense & Emergency Management

-For MCDEM, answering even basic questions like “how many people are affected” or “what infrastructure is impacted” have in the past often proved difficult to answer.
+For MCDEM, answering even basic questions like “how many people are affected” or “what infrastructure is impacted” have in the past proved difficult to answer.
 Previous ‘solutions’ were typically technology/software-based but were hamstrung by a lack of usable data.
-The NZ Public Sector holds large amounts of data but it is not being shared effectively, there is a lack of knowledge as to what data are available, where, and how one can access them.
+The NZ Public Sector holds large amounts of data but has acknowledged it is not being shared effectively, there is a lack of knowledge as to what data are available, where, and how one can access them.

 Education Payroll Ltd

-Education Payroll Limited (EPL) was formed the NZ Government in July 2014 following the disastrous payroll upgrade project for the NZ Ministry of Education led by Australian company, Talent2.
+Education Payroll Limited (EPL) was formed by the NZ Government in July 2014 following the disastrous payroll upgrade project for the NZ Ministry of Education led by Australian company, Talent2.

 EPL are responsible for the biggest payroll in NZ, paying around 90,000 teachers and support staff in 2,500 schools every fortnight to the tune of $170 million per pay period or $4.4 billion per annum.

 EPL inherited a system with significant shortcomings, doing an extraordinary job in stabilising the payroll system.
-That necessitated technical solutions which ultimately created technical debt, including a somewhat haphazard information architecture.
+That necessitated solutions which ultimately created technical debt, including a somewhat haphazard information architecture.
 Looking to address that, EPL turned to StratSim Ltd.

 StratSim Ltd used their Information Management Framework model (pictured) as the context for a current-state assessment of EPLs information architecture.
 That looked at Governance; maturity of structured and unstructured data practices; analytics and BI capability, IM policy development/ implementation and business process management.
 StratSim Ltd then developed for EPL an Information Management Strategy and Roadmap to support their vision and journey to becoming “a world class organisation recognised for customer service and performance excellence”.